About

 The physical space at Child-Centred Sydney was purposely designed to meet child-centred play therapy guidelines —and their adaptation for older children, activity therapy.

 In addition to individual supervision and professional development, I attend group supervision at the Family Psychology Practice, where I am an independent contractor.
-I am also a member of the CCPT Collective, an international community of play therapists with the goal of advancing the child-centred model.

 Alejandra Hayes MA, Grad Dip, BA (Hons) Class I